 Project selection process

 Every spring, charities can submit a specific project to be featured in the calendar.
 Organizations can apply through an online process.
-Application Process
+Application

 First stage of selection